x1376646336/json-template-word/README.md

 ![Dify Compatibility]( https://img.shields.io/badge/Dify-%3E%3D0.6.0-blue)

 Intelligently fill the JSON data output by the big language model into predefined Word templates, automatically generate standardized documents, and support downloads.
+## Setup
+Installation
+Install the plugin from Dify Marketplace
+Navigate to Plugins section in your Dify workspace Find the "JSON Template Word" plugin and click "Install" Once installed, you can use the plugin in your applications Adding to Applications
+Create or edit a Chatflow or Workflow application
+In the tool selection panel, select "JSON Template Word" tool Configure the tool in your application flow as needed Save and publish your application
+Usage
+You can use this tool to convert json content to DOCX format with two parameters:

+json_value (required): The json content you want to convert

+template_path (required): The template_path for the word template path

 ##Functional characteristics